-This study documents a subtle and counter-intuitive interaction between operating cash flow (CFO), earnings accruals and their association with subsequent stock returns.
-While trading strategies based on cash flows and accruals should by their construction capture similar anomalies, we find evidence in two large stock markets (US and UK) that they appear distinct, and that returns to accruals and cash flow strategies are strongly negatively correlated.
-We provide evidence that the presence and behaviour of negative cash flow firms that also have negative accruals (financially distressed firms) is a key driver of the asymmetric performance of accruals and CFO based strategies.
-Given the highly speculative nature of investment in those firms, we find investor sentiment to be an important determinant of the stock market performance of financially distressed firms.
-When sentiment is high, investors seem too optimistic about the future prospects of financially distressed firms.
-In contrast, when sentiment is low, investors appear too pessimistic.
-We find that strategies based on accruals (cash flow) perform particularly well (poorly) during high sentiment periods and particularly poorly (well) during low sentiment periods because of their asymmetric loadings to financially distressed securities.
-In other words, the accruals (CFO) based strategy is long (short) sentiment and offers little (some) safety to investors at critical times.
-We argue that our results are of relevance to both academics and practitioners.
-We highlight the relationship between the pricing of cash flow and accruals from a perspective that differs from previous studies and as a result we make a significant contribution to our understanding of both anomalies as well as the dynamics between them.
-We also contribute to the literature on investor sentiment that has been recently popular within the academic press, and offer some significant insights to practitioners interested in timing the performance of both strategies.
+This study documents a subtle and counter-intuitive interaction between operating cash flow (CFO) and accruals, and their association with future stock returns.
+While the two strategies should by construction capture similar anomalies, we find evidence in two large stock markets that they appear distinct, and that returns to these strategies are strongly negatively correlated.
+We show that the presence and behaviour of financially distressed firms influences asymmetrically the performance of accruals and CFO strategies.
+Given their highly speculative nature, we find investor sentiment to be an important determinant of the performance of financially distressed firms.
+Because accruals and CFO based strategies load asymmetrically on financially distressed securities, strategies based on accruals (cash flow) perform particularly well (poorly) during high sentiment periods and particularly poorly (well) during low sentiment periods.